 Successful achievement of National 5 Mathematics is based 100% on the final examination.
 There are 2 papers, non-calculator (1 hour 15 minutes) and calculator (1 hour 50 minutes)

 Please see Mrs Naismith for further information.

-Subject:
+Subject: Mathematics (Higher)

-National 5 Applications of Mathematics is significantly harder than National 4 Mathematics.
-A confident pass at National 4 is recommended.
+Preferably an A or B pass at National 5 Mathematics.
+Higher Mathematics is significantly harder than National 5 Mathematics.
+A confident pass at National 5 Mathematics is recommended.